 Applications are reviewed from September to February.
-After which, selected applicants are contacted for an email.
-The application at AMCAS must updated all the time with the correct information during this particular time.
+After this, selected applicants are contacted for an email.
+The application at AMCAS must be updated all the time with the correct information during this particular time.
 A personal interview is a necessity.

 Division of Curriculum

 Phase 3 is the discovery, lasting for 5 months.
-Students will conduct a hypotheses-driven research under the direction of a faculty member.
-Students are advised to bring their core interests of community, creative writing and the public health into the project.
-The core focus during this phase will be on the project, and project only.
+Students will conduct hypotheses-driven research under the direction of a faculty member.
+Students are advised to bring their core interests of the community, creative writing, and the public health into the project.
+The core focus during this phase will be on the project and project only.

-Emory University focuses on clinical training of its student.
+Emory University focuses on the clinical training of its student.
 From the start of their program, students are engaged in group activities to promote basic communication skills.
 Students also carry out physical examinations, where they are recorded and feedback is given to them.
-Patient simulators are available to stimulate patient care and allow students to get a real life experience.
+Patient simulators are available to stimulate patient care and allow students to get real-life experience.
 Team-training exercises are promoted throughout to help in the future as team management skills are increasingly important.
-Serving such a large number of patients, helps the student learn more and more in real life situations.
+Serving such a large number of patients, helps the student learn more and more in real-life situations.

 This curriculum helps students by:

 - Cultivating a professional attitude and behavior